Employment

 Summary

-To ensure the protection of life and property and the enforcement of statutes and College regulations, Campus Safety Officers conduct patrol on foot and vehicle throughout the entire campus or an assigned area of offices, buildings, and grounds including parking areas.
+To ensure the protection of life and property and the enforcement of statuses and College regulations.
+Campus Safety Officers conduct patrol on foot and vehicle throughout the entire campus or an assigned area of offices, buildings, and grounds including parking areas.
 Campus Safety Officers make required reports by radio, telephone, or otherwise.
 Officers are expected to be able to sit, stand, walk, and climb stairs as part of the daily patrol responsibility.

-• Takes needed action as to suspicious persons and conditions, and reports significant actions, occurrences, and conditions on the grounds and in the buildings.
+• Takes needed action as to suspicious persons and conditions, and reports significant actions, or occurrences, and conditions on the grounds and in the buildings.

-• Enforce violations of the College parking policies through the issuance of warnings or citations, inclusive of "booting" of vehicles when deemed necessary by College policy.
+• Enforce violations of the College parking policies through issuance of warnings or citations, inclusive of "booting" of vehicles when deemed necessary by College policy.

 • Works to develop positive relations with the Louisburg College campus community.

-• Develop educational programming to meet the goals and mission of the Office of Campus Safety and Louisburg College
+• Develop educational programming to meet the goals and mission of the Office of Campus Safety and Louisburg College.

 • Assist College Officials with room searches.